Jazzbert/CarND-Advanced-Lane-Lines/writeup_report.md

 # **Advanced Lane Finding Project**

+>**Resubmission edit:**
+>The first gap addressed was not putting the curve radius on the video.
+Getting the text on the screen was a relatively easy edit; however, this brought out errors in the curve code and scaling.
+It also created a difficult to find global variable issue (bad, bad global variables).
+>
+>Those items fixed, it was a matter of adding new code to identify when there are outliers in the found line coefficients and creating a "reset" to keep the lines from going off track.
+Finally, I made some minor tweaks to the color filtering to better highlight the left line in some situations.

 The goals / steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.